 His research is mostly policy-oriented and focuses on how economic theory and empirical research provide insights to improve development strategies.
 His main interests are in applied policy, program evaluation, and international development with research topics such as education, technology, environment, poverty and inequality, labor markets, and Africa.

 In the classroom, he serves as a bridge and a facilitator to help learners connect the dots between what they already knew and new material they are learning, so that they can synthesize knowledge almost by themselves.
 This strategy enables them to feel more confident and understand how they can learn independently.
-Dr. Somasse leverages his communication skills and his passion for statistics and economics to inspire and motivate students in his classes to become critical thinkers and problem-solvers, through hands-on, team-based, and project-based learning activities.
+Dr. Somasse leverages his communication skills and his passion for statistics and economics to inspire and motivate students in his classes to become critical thinkers and problem-solvers, through experiential, team-based, and project-based learning activities.
 He enjoys motivating engineering students to understand the world’s socio-economic challenges so that they may better contribute to addressing human needs and social justice.

 At WPI, he teaches many economics courses including Introductory microeconomics, Introductory macroeconomics, Development economics, Environmental economics, and Econometrics.
 He enjoys advising off-campus and serves as Director for the Cape Town Project Center.

 Dr. Somasse holds a Ph.D. in Economics from Clark University with a specialization in development economics and applied econometrics.
 He also holds a Master of Science and a Bachelor of Arts in Statistics.